-Otherwise, Amelia is a normal baby with no expected restrictions on her physical activities.
+Today, Amelia is a normal kid with no expected restrictions on her physical activities.
 She doesn’t even have a scar to show what she’s been through.

 Robyn notes the biggest long-term effect of Amelia’s heart condition may be that she’s already medically disqualified from attending her parents' alma mater, the Air Force Academy.

 Robyn says she feels fortunate the couple’s path brought them to Philadelphia.

 “We feel very lucky that a doctor caught [the fistula],” says Robyn.
 “If he hadn’t, we wouldn’t have come to CHOP and Amelia likely wouldn’t be here.”